francescodc87/Modules_Detection/README.md

 ## Getting Started
-Keep in mind that all intermediate files are saved, so it is not necessary to replicate the whole analysis.
+Keep in mind that all intermediate files are saved, so it is not necessary to replicate the entire analysis should something go wrong at a later step.

 First it is necessary to load all the necessary packages: